scholarslab/CodeLab/Week01/environment_setup.md

-## SHANE TODO 2022
-Github started requiring personal access tokens in August 2021.
-For the next Praxis session, it's probably a good idea to see if there's one good way to set that up.
-VS Code's github module seems to package a turnkey git credential manager, but for WSL users, they may need to [set something up like this](https://github.com/microsoft/Git-Credential-Manager-Core) (Note to future Shane: this is moderately annoying to do).

-Pipenv venv in projects with `export PIPENV_VENV_IN_PROJECT=1`

-Linter in MacOS?

 # Code Lab Week 1: Environment Setup

 If you're using a Mac, you're most of the way there already.
 You almost certainly have the shell that we'll be using already (more on what that means later).
 Python, the programming language we'll be using is already built into your computer.
 But we'll want to set it up so it works just like we want it to.